MakeSchool-Tutorials/Breakout-Unity/P05-Breakout/content.md

 ```
 public void OnCollisionEnter(Collision collisionWith)
 {
-		//if anything collides with this object that has this script let’s check if it has the ball tag?
+	//if anything collides with this object that has this script let's check if it has the ball tag?
 	if(collisionWith.gameObject.tag == "Ball")
 	{
 		//oh it does, so we are going to reset the ball back to kinematic, this snaps it back to the paddle.
 		Rigidbody ballBody = collisionWith.gameObject.GetComponent<Rigidbody>();
 		ballBody.isKinematic = true;
 	}
 }
 ```

 Every block has a Block component attached to it, which makes an explosion happen when the ball hits one.